Calm and welcoming therapy room in Glasgow

 My work is informed by Cognitive Behavioural Therapy and grounded in a person-centred approach.
 This means that while sessions may include structure, reflection and practical focus, the work remains led by you, your experiences and what feels most important in the moment.
 Therapy is collaborative rather than prescriptive, and we work together to decide what is helpful.

 Sessions are 50 minutes long and usually include a simple agenda.
 This helps us stay focused and ensures that sessions feel purposeful and value adding, while still allowing flexibility if something important needs attention.
-The structure is there to support the work, not to restrict it, and you can adapt this to suit your needs.

 I place strong emphasis on working at your pace.
 There is no expectation to share everything at once or to know exactly what to say.
 Many people begin therapy feeling unsure where to start, and this is completely normal.
-Part of the process is gently exploring and making sense of things together over time.

 If you are unsure whether counselling is right for you, or whether my way of working feels like a good fit, we can always talk first.
-An initial conversation offers an opportunity to ask questions, share a little about what you are looking for and decide together whether therapy feels appropriate for you.

 Practical Information